TimeWarpToaster/FirewallMonitor/README.md

 ### Instance Name

 Pairs with Multi-Instance.
 An instance, is the case of you running the app.
 If you open it again while it is running, you have two-instances.
 Instance Name is used to further define what an instance actually is.
 Under normal conditions, it is bad to run the same exact console, on the same exact files, simultaneously.
 However, if you want to run two copies of the software, on different data, simultaneously, there is no conflict.
-Under this condition, you can set a different instance name in the settings of one copy, run both, without violating Multi-Instance=False.
+Under this condition, you can set a different instance name in the settings of one copy, and run both, without violating Multi-Instance=False.
 This is a deliberate work-around, to a common-sense safety railing.

 ### Multi-Instance?